-Created April 2019.
-The module content will include a number of contributions from real-world deployments of data created April 2019.
-The module content will include a number of contributions from real-world deployments of datadriven intelligent systems in the form of case studies (delivered as lectures, through reading and discussions in seminars) and as such the content will vary based on the nature of the current state-of-the-art techniques and contemporary examples.
+Additional Notes: The module content will include a number of contributions from real-world deployments of data-driven intelligent systems in the form of case studies (delivered as lectures, through reading and discussions in seminars) and as such the content will vary based on the nature of the current state-of-the-art techniques and contemporary examples.
 Some of these case studies will be contributions will be from existing and new partners of the DTC in Enhancing Human Interactions and Collaboration with Data and Intelligent Systems and be related to the aims of this module.